Bloons Tower Defense: Gameplay

+Bloons

 There are three classes of bloons in the game: regular (unnamed in the game), MOAB-class and Boss-class.
 As of Bloons TD 6, the regular bloons consist of: red, blue, green, yellow, pink, black, white, lead, zebra, rainbow, purple, and ceramic bloons.
 MOAB-class bloons are in the shape of a blimp and consist of: the MOAB (Massive Ornary Air Blimp), the BFB (Brutal Flying Behemoth), the DDT (Dark Dirigible Titan), the ZOMG (Zeppelin Of Mighty Gargantuaness), and the BAD (Big Airship of Doom).
 Tougher variants of most bloon types contain a number of specified weaker ones.

-In later versions of the game, regular bloons possess sometimes special characteristics such as camo (which most towers cannot detect), regrowth (the ability for the bloons to slowly grow back to their original size), and fortified (which doubles the health of certain bloons), that resist certain tower types.
+In later versions of the game, regular bloons possess sometimes special characteristics such as camo (which most towers cannot detect by default), regrowth (the ability for the bloons to slowly grow back to their original size), and fortified (which doubles the health of certain bloons), that resist certain tower types.
 With each level, the intensity of bloon waves proportionately increases.
 There are also boss levels, with tough bosses such as Blastapopulous, Bloonarius, Dreadbloon, Lych, Phayze, and Vortex.
-These bosses usually appear after a 39 rounds.
+These bosses usually appear after 39 rounds.
 Bosses have very high health in normal boss mode, and have unique abilities.
 Some bosses have their own strengths and specials.
-Some installments have challenges, where you have special things.
+Some installments have challenges, where the player has specific stipulations, such as only using certain towers, or having only one life.